coelf/kata_cucumber_fileseacher/readme.md

 ## assumptions and limitations

 - it's index only words, so misspelling are not handle
-- the order of words and the case are only take on account for a 100% match else it's result to a maximun match up to 90% with the WorkRanker implementation
+- the order of words and the case are only take on account for a 100% match else it's result to a maximum match up to 90% with the WorkRanker implementation

 ## More info